-This Technical Standard remains intellectual property of the South Australian Water Corporation.
-It is copyright and all rights are reserved by SA Water.
-No part may be reproduced, copied or transmitted in any form or by any means without the express written permission of SA Water.
+This Technical Standard has been produced by the South Australian Water Corporation (SA Water).
+SA Water owns the copyright to all material produced by SA Water.

+No part of this Technical Standard may be reproduced, copied, or transmitted in any form or by any means, except with the express written consent of SA Water.